1953 Iranian coup d'état: Oil nationalization, the Abadan crisis, and rising tensions

-While the National Front, which often supported Mosaddegh won handily in the big cities, there was no one to monitor voting in the rural areas.
+While the National Front, which often supported Mosaddegh, won handily in the big cities, there was no one to monitor voting in the rural areas.
 Violence broke out in Abadan and other parts of the country where elections were hotly contested.
-Faced with having to leave Iran for The Hague where Britain was suing for control of Iranian oil, Mosaddegh's cabinet voted to postpone the remainder of the election until after the return of the Iranian delegation from The Hague.
+Faced with having to leave Iran for The Hague where Britain was suing for control of Iranian oil, Mosaddegh's cabinet voted to postpone the remainder of the election until after the return of the Iranian delegation from The Hague:

-While Mosaddegh dealt with political challenge, he faced another that most Iranians considered far more urgent.
-The British blockade of Iranian seaports meant that Iran was left without access to markets where it could sell its oil.
-The embargo had the effect of causing Iran to spiral into bankruptcy.
-Tens of thousands had lost their jobs at the Abadan refinery, and although most understood and passionately supported the idea of nationalisation, they naturally hoped that Mosaddegh would find a way to put them back to work.
-The only way he could do that was to sell oil.

 To make matters worse, the Communist Tudeh Party, which supported the Soviet Union and had attempted to kill the Shah only four years earlier, began to infiltrate the military and send mobs to "support Mosaddegh" (but in reality to marginalize all non-Communist opponents).
 Earlier, the Tudeh had denounced Mosaddegh, but by 1953 they changed tack and decided to "support" him.
 The Tudeh violently attacked opponents under the guise of helping the prime minister (the cousin of the future queen of Iran, Farah Pahlavi, was stabbed at the age of 13 in his school by Tudeh activists), and unwittingly helped cause Mosaddegh's reputation to decline, despite the fact that he never officially endorsed them.
 However, by 1953 he and the Tudeh had formed an unofficial alliance of convenience with each other; the Tudeh were the "foot soldiers" for his government, effectively replacing the Fadaiyan in that role, all the while secretly hoping that Mosaddegh would institute communism.
-Pro-Shah mobs also carried out attacks on Mosaddegh opponents, and there may have been some CIA coordination.

-Worried about Britain's other interests in Iran, and (thanks to the Tudeh party) believing that Iran's nationalism was really a Soviet-backed plot, Britain persuaded US Secretary of State John Foster Dulles that Iran was falling to the Soviets—effectively exploiting the American Cold War mindset.
+Worried about Britain's other interests in Iran, and thanks to the Tudeh Party, believing that Iran's nationalism was really a Soviet-backed plot, Britain persuaded US Secretary of State John Foster Dulles that Iran was falling to the Soviets—effectively exploiting the American Cold War mindset.
 Since President Harry S. Truman was busy fighting a war in Korea, he did not agree to overthrow the government of Prime Minister Mohammad Mosaddegh.
 However, in 1953, when Dwight D. Eisenhower became president, the UK convinced the U.S. to undertake a joint coup d'état.